yajiex/Reading-notes-for-Professional-JavaScript-for-Web-Developers/chapter_10_the_document_object_model.md

   2. `document.forms` => Contains all `<form>` elements in the document.
   3. `document.images` => Contains all `<img>` elements in the document.
   4. `document.links` => Contains all `<a>` elements with an `href` attribute in the document.
+* The `document.implementation` property is an object containing information and functionality tied directly to the browser's implementation of the DOM. `var hasXmlDom = document.implementation.hasFeature("XML", "1.0");`
 *